1. Parcels

 `/v1/parcels/:parcel`

-Get a single parcel using its id.
+Retrieves detailed information about a specific parcel using its id.

 js

-const response = await fetch("https://api.packagex.io/v1/parcels/prcl_czhgjrk5JaVvyATPDbyURp", {
+const response = await fetch(`https://api.packagex.io/v1/parcels/${parcel_id}`, {

 method: "GET",